alexzk1/edmcoverlay_for_linux/README.md

 ## Copyright

 Copyright © 2020 Ash Holland.
 Licensed under the GPL (version 3 only).
+Copyright © 2021-2024 Oleksiy Zakharov.
+Licensed under the GPL (version 3 only).

 edmcoverlay2 is heavily based on [X11 overlay][] by @ericek111 (GPLv3).